-Any time you are involved in an auto accident there are challenges regarding fault, liability and compensation.
+Any time you have involved in an auto accident there are challenges regarding fault, liability and compensation.
 Adding the factor of driving a rental vehicle to the already complex issues can significantly impact the degree of difficulty in sorting out the details and arriving at the best outcomes.

 Rental vehicle accidents can be difficult to sort out because of the additional factors of the ownership of the vehicle and the insurance coverages that may be responsible for paying for damages.
 At the time of renting a vehicle, the rental company endeavors to have the renter purchase their available coverages.
 All coverages are not created equal and it’s important that you know what you may already have in force that will protect you and what is available.